Incorporating Biometric Markers for Identification at Your Next Event

 To quickly dispel any confusion, biometrics are measurements of a person’s distinctive characteristics.
 When it comes to corporate events, they’re used primarily for identification and access.

-Now, let’s dive into the uses of biometrics and their rise to fame.
+Now, let’s dive into the uses of biometric markers for identification.

 First of all, Biometrics can make the registration process much simpler.
 They make access control more effective and this improves the event security.

 Here are the biometrics many corporate event producers are already utilizing:

 Fingerprints are uniquely individual and remain the same over a person’s life.
 Some devices, such as expensive smartphones will not operate without biometric identification of the authorized user.
 To use one of these devices, a person must give the proper biometric identifier that matches the one held in the device’s memory.
 For example, on the iPhone software called Sticky Password uses both fingerprint and facial recognition to unlock the phone.

 For most event applications, a thumbprint or the fingerprint of the index finger would suffice as identification.
 Consider using inexpensive fingerprint readers for access control at the event site.
 These can provide gene1al access to the event and to private areas, such as backstage.

 A fingerprint or thumbprint collected by a fingerprint reader is compared to the database of previously collected prints.
 Each set of prints can be given authorized access only to areas approved for their entry.

 Voice analysis and voice recognition provide only modest levels of security because this may be defeated by using a recording of another person’s voice.